 Three-Part Shrink Disc

-Three-part shrink discs are characterized by a steep double cone inner ring and transfer the required torque in a similar way to a taper interference fit.
+Three-part shrink discs are characterized by a steep double-cone inner ring and transfer the required torque similarly to a taper interference fit.
 This type is outside the range of self-locking.
 The assembly and disassembly are straightforward and quick.
 The device itself is not in the flow of forces.
 The distance between the flanges allows simple function checking.
 Due to the larger cone angle, the 3-part shrink disc has lower clamping travel while using the screw reaction forces for the rear disc.

 Three-Part Shrink Disc by Ringspann